Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Application to Random -doped Clifford Circuits

-In Fig.~\ref{fig:s2all}, we observe that the simulation with MPS alone (without Clifford augmentation) reaches the maximal entanglement at circuit depth $\simeq N$ as expected.
-However, using CAMPS postpones the saturation significantly, even without the Clifford disentangling as the CAMPS still transfers some entanglement to the Clifford piece.
-The main effect of disentangling seems to primarily be that the first $\approx N$ T gates do not increase the entanglement but the rate of entanglement growth after this seems to be similar.
 In Fig.~\ref{fig:s2max_tn}, we plot $S_2$ as a function of the $T$-gate number $t$ for system sizes up to 64.
-We observe that CAMPS reaches the maximal entanglement at $t\simeq 2.5N$ with the MPS entanglement dynamics collapsing across system sizes.
+We observe that CAMPS reaches the maximal entanglement at $t\simeq 2.5N$ with the CMPS entanglement dynamics collapsing across system sizes.
 We find that $S_{2,\mathrm{max}}$ scales linearly as $S_{2,\mathrm{max}}\simeq0.356N-0.878$ by fitting the maximum $S$ for $N \leq 20$ where we can simulate the $t$-doped Clifford circuits using CAMPS without bond truncation; we extrapolate this to determine $S_{2,\mathrm{max}}$ for $N>20$ where truncation prevents us from getting the exact result at large number of $t$ gates (see inset of Fig.~\ref{fig:s2max_tn}).
-Interestingly, the $S_2$ of the truncated MPS diverges from the expected behavior when the norm of the MPS component~\cite{Zhou2020,Ayral2023}, $\widetilde{F}=|\braket{\psi}{\psi}|^2 \approx e^{-1}$.
-Once bond truncation is introduced, the benefits of Clifford disentangling diminish.
-This is because the bond truncation discards small singular values in the MPS; additional entangling gates from Clifford disentangling introduce new small singular values, leading to alternating cycles of bond truncation and distillation that degrade the fidelity of the CAMPS by continuously discarding these tails.
-Therefore, we cease Clifford disentangling once bond truncation begins.
+Interestingly, the $S_2$ of the truncated CMPS diverges from the expected behavior when the norm of the CMPS~\cite{Zhou2020,Ayral2023} $\widetilde{F}=|\braket{\psi}{\psi}|^2 \approx e^{-1}$.
+Once bond truncation is introduced, the benefits of disentangling algorithms diminish.
+This is because the bond truncation discards small singular values in the CMPS; additional entangling gates from disentangling introduce new small singular values, leading to alternating cycles of bond truncation and disentangling that degrade the fidelity of the CAMPS by continuously discarding these tails.
+Therefore, we cease disentangling once bond truncation begins.

-We now consider the MPS entanglement R\'enyi entropy as we change the number of $T$ gates per layer for different system sizes (see Fig.~\pref{fig:S2vsNt}{a}).
-We find the entropy data collapses by rescaling $t$ as
+We now consider putting more than $N_T=1$ $T$ gates per layer for various system sizes.
+In Fig.~\pref{fig:S2vsNt}{a}, we find that the entropy data collapses by rescaling $t$ as

-where $t_s$ is the average over $N$ of the number of $T$-gates (not including the first `free' $N$ T-gates) needed to increase the MPS entropy from 0 to the maximum scaled by $1/N$.
-We find (see Fig.~\pref{fig:S2vsNt}{b}) that $t_s \approx N_T$ with a slight deviation for $N_T=1$ suggesting that, for $L_T=1$ circuits, a unit increase in entanglement happens after every $N_T$ gates or one layer.
+where $t_s$ is the average number of $T$-gates (not including the first `free' $N$ T-gates) needed to increase the MPS entropy from 0 to the maximum scaled by $1/N$.
+We also find from Fig.~\pref{fig:S2vsNt}{b} that $t_s \approx N_T$ with a slight deviation for $N_T=1$, suggesting that, for $L_T=1$ circuits, a unit increase in entanglement happens after every $N_T$ gates or equivalently a layer of two-qubit Clifford+$T$ gates.